vtyulb/AtomicSharedPtr/README.md

 ```

 # Speed
 This is sample output with Core i7-6700hq processor.
+First column is number of operations push/pop divided around 50/50 by rand.
+All other columns are time in milliseconds which took the test to finish.
+LF structs are based on AtomicSharedPtr.
+Lockable structs use std::queue/std::stack and a mutex for synchronizations.
+Lesser is better.

+There are a lot of optimisations still pending.
 ```
 vlad@vtyulb-thinkpad ~/AtomicSharedPtr/build (git)-[master] % ./AtomicSharedPtr
 running simple LFQueue test...